jhnhnck/mediawiki-extensions-Discord/README.md

   - We do not guarantee support for versions of MediaWiki that are considered end-of-life.
   - The `master` branch may contain changes that are only applicable to the cutting-edge alpha version of MediaWiki.

-### Recommended
-- **cURL**: By default, this extension sends requests using cURL.
-If you don't have cURL, you could try setting `$wgDiscordUseFileGetContents` to `true` instead, but this is not recommended.

 ## Installation

-1. Clone this repository to your MediaWiki installation's `extensions` folder using `git clone https://github.com/jaydenkieran/mw-discord.git -b REL1_35 Discord`
+1. Clone this repository to your MediaWiki installation's `extensions` folder using `git clone https://github.com/jhnhnck/mediawiki-extension-Discord.git Discord`
 2. Modify your `LocalSettings.php` file and add:

 ```php